railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ## *10.* New Route and View

 Generally speaking each route will have a corresponding view.
-Lets create a `new` idea route and view
+Lets create a route and a view for when we want to create a new idea.

-Open the `ideas_controller.rb` file and insert the following
+Open the `ideas_controller.rb` file and insert the following:

 {% highlight sh %}
 %w(/new /ideas/new).each do |path|